plenigo/plenigo.github.io/pages/custom_integration/checkout_plenigo_managed_products.md

 ### Java

-By using the `com.plenigo.sdk.builders.CheckoutSnippetBuilder` class, you can create snippets easily by filling out the `com.plenigo.sdk.models.Product` class with the required information:
+For Java integration you can use  the `com.plenigo.sdk.builders.CheckoutSnippetBuilder` class, you can create snippets easily by filling out the `com.plenigo.sdk.models.Product` class with the required information.

 |Parameter|Required|Value type|Description|
 |:--------|:-------|:---------|:----------|